-From 11 am-9:30 pm the restaurant will be offering a pre-fixed four-course menu.
-Along with soup, salad and dessert, diners will be able to pick from five different entrees.
+From 11 am-9:30 pm the restaurant will be offering a pre-fixed three-course menu.
+Along with soup, salad and dessert, diners will be able to pick from four different entrees.

-Options include pan seared gulf fish, beef short ribs and Colorado braised lamb shank.
+Options include Tujague’s Thanksgiving Plate, beef short ribs and Colorado braised lamb shank.

 Beer lovers take note, also offered will be Abita Amber BBQ shrimp and grits.
 Which is nothing less than a perfect holiday nod to one of our favorite local breweries.